nathan-alden-sr/stardew-valley/min-max/1.5/year-1-spring-8.md

 ### The Farm (1)

-1. Water crops.
+1. Deposit your entire inventory into chests.
+Withdraw the following:
-2. Ship enough items to reach the G target calculated by the spreadsheet
+   - Enough items to ship to reach the G target calculated by the spreadsheet
      - You will need 10,000g for the Gold Pickaxe upgrade and 2,000g for the [Backpack](https://stardewvalleywiki.com/Tools#Other_Tools) upgrade.
      - If you can't reach the G target right now, you will have to return to The Farm tonight to ship the remainder.
+   - Watering Can
+2. Ship items.
+3. Water crops.
-3. Deposit your entire inventory into Chests.
-Withdraw the following:
+4. Deposit your entire inventory into Chests.
+Withdraw the Fiberglass Rod.
-   - Fiberglass Rod
-4. Travel to The Mountain fishing spot.
+5. Travel to The Mountain fishing spot.

 ### The Mountain